University of Georgia

 Reporting a possible violation

-A responsible employee (e.g., any administrator, supervisor, faculty, instructor, graduate TA, resident advisor or other University community member in a position of authority) who knows of, or receives a complaint of, discrimination or harassment involving any prohibited bias factor(s) must report this to the EOO and must relay any request for confidentiality by the complainant.
-Failure to so report can result in discipline.
+Responsible Employees (e.g., any administrator, supervisor, faculty member, instructor, graduate TA, residential advisor or other University community member in a position of authority) must report any knowledge or complaints of alleged discrimination or harassment involving any prohibited bias factor(s) to the EOO and must relay any request for confidentiality by the complainant.
+Failure to so report may result in discipline.
+All other University community members should report the the EOO any knowledge or complaints of alleged discrimination or harassment involving any prohibited bias factor(s).

 - UGA Relationship and Sexual Violence Prevention (RSVP) – (706) 542-7233